Chris-McGonigle/conversion-compendium/README.md

 ## Design Process and Data Model

-For the inital deployment of the calculator, it was decided to concentrate on four popular conversion types, (Temperature, Length, volume and Currency) but to design it in such a way that additional conversions could be added at a later date.
+For the inital deployment of the calculator, it was decided to concentrate on four popular conversion types, (Temperature, Length, Volume and Currency) but to design it in such a way that additional conversions could be added at a later date.

 The below process flowchart maps out the suggested user journey throughout the site.
 It was decided to implement a number of validation checks throughout the process to ensure that the user input was the intended one, and to give the user the option to return to a sub-menu, or to the main menu at certain points throughout the process.